jentery/uw/index.md

 ## Some Possible Three-Course Sequences

 Ultimately, the granularity of my responses to these questions depends on the courses I am teaching, for whom, and to whom.
 Still, my experiences in engaging such questions lead me to imagine several three-course, cross-disciplinary sequences in the foundations of the digital humanities.
 For the purposes of discussion (but not proscription), I've prototyped them below.
-Pardon the rough edges.
+Pardon the rough edges; and, to state the obvious, selection of content (e.g., collections, corpora, media, genres, histories,  theories, and case studies) would dramatically affect each of these sequences.

 ### Stewardship

 This sequence overlaps the Humanities with work mostly in Galleries, Libraries, Archives, and Museums (GLAM).

 * **Digitization**: This course introduces you to various 2D and 3D techniques for digitizing materials.
-Techniques may include encoding (XML), transforming (XSLT), character recognition,  photogrammetry, video and audio recording, cryptography, data modeling, and 2D and 3D scanning.
+Techniques may include text editing, encoding (XML), transforming (XSLT), character recognition, photogrammetry, video and audio recording, cryptography, data modeling, and 2D and 3D scanning.
 Emphasis is placed on the affordances of digitization for humanities research and its historical, cultural, and political dimensions.
 * **Collection**: This course introduces you to various techniques for collecting, preserving, and disseminating digital and digitized materials.
 Techniques may include cataloging, indexing, searching, metadata, building repositories, infrastructure assessments, simulation, emulation, migration, and computer forensics.
 Emphasis is placed on stewarding humanities materials as well as stewardship as a social, cultural, and political activity.
 * **Exhibition**: This course introduces you to various techniques for curating and exhibiting digital and digitized materials.
 Techniques may include interface and interaction design, narration, databases (SQL), licensing, attribution, and content management (Omeka).
 Emphasis is placed on matters of access, the cultural dimensions of curation, and the intricacies of representing historical materials and groups.